woossi0/suite/docs/usermanual/source/intro/installation/mac/postinstall.rst

 GeoServer Data Directory
 ------------------------

 The **GeoServer Data Directory** is the location on the file system where GeoServer stores all of its configuration, and (optionally) file-based data.
 By default, this directory is located at :file:`~/Library/Containers/com.boundlessgeo.geoserver/Data/Library/Application\ Support/GeoServer`.
+You can also find your data directory by running GeoServer and selecting :guilabel:`Open GeoServer Data Directory` from the GeoServer icon in the OS X menu bar.

 To point GeoServer to an alternate location: